psychemedia/island-storynotes/worsley/richard_easy.md

 W hee de Dre ... e
 T1407 himself walked a few minutes longer in his sleep."

 The easy husband was not in the least displeased at his lordship's itinerant disposition under the influence of Morpheus; and that he might have more favourable opportunities of indulging his nocturnal perambulations, sir Richard intreated him to remain several successive days (and 5 nights of course) at his villa; during which time he had many tere d tote parties with her ladyship, in different excursions, where he failed not to make good the defalcation occasioned by Cornuto's not walking some time longer in his sleep.
-Among other places where these snug Tete a bete parties took place, southampton bore a repeated witness of their joys, as did afterwards Kingston and Godalmin ; the careless husband giving his lordship a fair chance with Lady Wagtail, who, sensible of the obligation she owed to sir Richard for this kind indulgence, did her best endeavours to spread his antlers as far as possible; and though they had already a very respectable appearance, they now out-stripped the decorations g
+Among other places where these snug Tete a tete parties took place, southampton bore a repeated witness of their joys, as did afterwards Kingston and Godalmin; the careless husband giving his lordship a fair chance with Lady Wagtail, who, sensible of the obligation she owed to sir Richard for this kind indulgence, did her best endeavours to spread his antlers as far as possible; and though they had already a very respectable appearance, they now out-stripped the decorations g

 oo sI tions of all the cornuto's heads in the three kingdoms.

-Her ladyship exerted bor abilities upon this occasion, doubtless, from principles of gratitude ; considering that all good offices should be mutual, or they can be of no long duration, In this respect her success was equal to her efforts, and sir Richard Easy might ere now sit down perfectly satisfied, that his character, as an affable, good-natured, obliging husband, was established beyond the power of fame, ill nature, or scandal, in any degree to diminish it.
+Her ladyship exerted bor abilities upon this occasion, doubtless, from principles of gratitude; considering that all good offices should be mutual, or they can be of no long duration, In this respect her success was equal to her efforts, and sir Richard Easy might ere now sit down perfectly satisfied, that his character, as an affable, good-natured, obliging husband, was established beyond the power of fame, ill nature, or scandal, in any degree to diminish it.

 CHAP.
 XVI.